BazaJayGee66/homeassistant_cololight/README.md

 | custom_effects:cycle_speed  | int    | ✔        |           | Cycle speed of effect (1 - 32)          |
 | custom_effects:mode         | int    | ✔        |           | [Mode](MODES.md) of effect (1 - 27)     |

+#### Config Flow - UI

+In Configuration/Integrations click on the + button, select LifeSmart Cololight and configure the options on the form.

+Custom effects can be added/deleted in configuration options once the entity has been created.

+#### configuration.yaml

 Add a light to your configuration:

 ```yaml